2008 Generali Ladies Linz

 The 2008 Generali Ladies Linz was a women's tennis tournament played on indoor hard courts.
 It was the 22nd edition of the Generali Ladies Linz, and was part of the Tier II Series of the 2008 WTA Tour.
-It took place at the TipsArena Linz in Linz, Austria, from October 20 through October 26, 2008.
-Ana Ivanovic won the singles title.
+It took place at the TipsArena Linz in Linz, Austria, from 20 October until 26 October 2008.
+First-seeded Ana Ivanovic won the singles title.